-- Every programme requires papers worth at least 480 points (normally 27 18-point papers would be taken, making a total of 486 points). - Must include the required papers BSNS 111-115. - Must include at least 216 points for papers from Commerce Schedule C and 216 points for papers from Science Schedule C (see page 108). - Must include two major subjects: one from those available for Bachelor of Commerce (see pages 86-87) and a different one from those available for either Bachelor of Science (see pages 69-72) or Bachelor of Applied Science (see pages 77-79). - May include a specified minor subject.
-See pages 52 and 100 for details.
+- Every programme requires papers worth at least 480 points (normally 27 18-point papers would be taken, making a total of 486 points). - Must include the required papers BSNS 111-115. - Must include at least 216 points for papers from Commerce Schedule C and 216 points for papers from Science Schedule C (see page 104). - Must include two major subjects: one from those available for Bachelor of Commerce (see pages 82-83) and a different one from those available for Bachelor of Science (see pages 69-74). - May include a specified minor subject.
+See pages 52 and 96 for details.